 These two make me want to be the best I can.
 This month while many prepare for the holidays, we are prepping for something bigger.
 I am so lucky to share my birth month with my baby girl.
 On December 31st many will say goodbye to this year and hello to the next.
 We are saying goodbye to the first year of little Rogue’s life.
 We will celebrate her with a milk and cookies countdown and hopefully a nap or two.
 I hope she learns many valuable lessons, I hope she learns to ignite change in those around her and uses her birthday as not just another date for personal resolution, but to put out into the world what she gives with her heart and soul.
 In this final chapter of her first year, ANY session booked for 2018, we will donate 10% to My Sisters Place.
 Send me a message or email me today to book your 2018 sessions and help donate to our beautiful community and empower women and girls. • • • • • #laceandlavender #laceandlavenderphotography #ldnont #shoplocal #shop519 #519shoplocal #Canon #CanonCanada #photog #photography #lifestylephotog #naturallight #smilesforever #memories #momphotog #iPhone #empower #motherhood #decemberbaby

 Hollywood and popular media always seem to portray mothers unrealistically.
-Thanks to social media, women are now braver and more open about these unwelcome physical changes and are even finding humor about it.
+Thanks to social media, women are now braver and more open about these unwelcome physical changes and are even finding humor in them.

 Some of the most noticeable physical alterations in women who went through childbirth are swollen breast, enlarged nipples, darker armpits, weight gain, and stretch marks.
 There will be uncomfortable changes about your vagina too.
 You’ll notice soreness, dryness, and itchiness.
-In that line, you’ll find yourself visiting the bathroom more often.
-These are normal, but you have to listen to your body once the discomfort becomes severe.
+Along that line, you’ll find yourself visiting the bathroom more often.
+These are normal changes, but you have to listen to your body if the discomfort becomes severe.

 Does breastfeeding help you lose weight?
 Scientific studies suggest it does.
 That is just one perk of breastfeeding besides its sustainable and wholesome aspect.
 With my kids all grown up, however, my tummy just went and bulged–the dreaded muffin top struck me.
-It became a motivation for me to get an exercise and a healthy diet.
+It became a motivation for me to get in an exercise routine and a stay on top of a healthy diet.